chemodun/x4_chem_gate_builder_info/README.md

 - You can easily arrange the location of the gates in the sectors.
 - In GUI version, after gate is initially defined, you can easily move it to another location.

+## Disclaimer

+Anybody can use built gate connections in his own mods.
+With appropriate credits to the tool and the author.

 ## Requirements